wifiknight45/jar_jar_blinkz/README.md

 Note: **Wait for each command to finish (you’ll see text scroll by).**
 To check: Type pip list and look for cryptography, twilio, etc., in the list.

-Step 3: Save the Script
+Step 3: Save the desired script version
     a) The script is your main program.
     b) Open a text editor (e.g., Notepad on Windows, TextEdit on Mac, or VS Code).
     c) Copy the entire script from above.